Bwc9876/Coop-Schedule/README.md

 Let's also imagine that we have 2 units, A and B. Each of these can only have one student.

-To repesent the possible state of an element we use a boolean array, where each index corresponds to a unit and each value determines whether that unit is a valid state for the element.
+To represent the possible state of an element we use a boolean array, where each index corresponds to a unit and each value determines whether that unit is a valid state for the element.

 So if an element can be any unit, it would be [True, True]
 If it can't be any (contradictory state), it would be [False, False]
 If it can only be A, then it would be [True, False]
 And if it was B it would be [False, True]

-These boolean arrays will be repesented as binary numbers, each boolean corresponds to the bit in the number.
+These boolean arrays will be represented as binary numbers, each boolean corresponds to the bit in the number.

 So if an element can be any unit it would be 3 (because 11₂ = 3)
 If it can't be any is would be 0 (because 00₂ = 0)
 If it can only be A, then it would be 2 (because 10₂ = 2)
-And if it was B it would be 1 (becuase 01₂ = 1)
+And if it was B it would be 1 (because 01₂ = 1)

 We represent the elements like this because we can utilize bitwise operations to save on time.